ResistanceVault/bombtriangles/README.md

 2. reffect (color debug is turned off and copper effects are in place)
 3. rcompressed (just reffect compressed with shrinkler)

+### Size matters
+Compressed with shrinkler: 15624 bytes
+Compressed with shrinkler: 127024 bytes

 Looking for Resistance members willing to help me